cyco130/detype/README.md

 npm i -g detype
 ```

+Suppose you have a library that you want to provide usage examples for. **detype** can help you generate vanilla JavaScript samples from TypeScript samples automatically and remove the burden of maintaining two separate versions of what is essentially the same code.

-**detype** is a command line tool and library to remove type annotations and other TypeScript specific syntax constructs and output vanilla JavaScript **without altering the source formatting** too much.
-It supports `.ts`, `.tsx`, as well as `.vue` extensions.
+It is a command line tool and a library that removes type annotations and other TypeScript specific syntax constructs and outputs vanilla JavaScript **without altering the source formatting** too much.
+It supports `.ts`, `.tsx`, as well as `.vue` files.

 In other words, it turns this: